Expertise

 Endometrial Hyperplasia

 Endometrial hyperplasia is a condition where the lining of the uterus (womb) becomes thicker than normal.
-It is not cancer, but in some cases, it can develop into cancer if left untreated.
+It is not a cancer, but in some cases, it can develop into cancer if left untreated.
 There are two main types: Causes Endometrial hyperplasia is often caused by excess oestrogen without enough progesterone (a hormone that balances oestrogen).
-Common triggers include: Symptoms
+Common triggers include:

 Endometrial Hyperplasia Read More »